 Use the affordability calculator to determine your mortgage affordability.

-No matter how old you are or how long you’ve been together, there is nothing easy about getting a divorce.
-And while thinking about what to do with your mortgage may not be a top priority at the time, you will need to deal with it eventually.
-We hope this post serves as a good starting point for anyone who finds themselves in this less than desirable situation.
+No matter how old you are or how long you’ve been together, there’s nothing easy about getting a divorce.
+And while thinking about what to do with your mortgage may not be a top priority at the time, you’ll need to deal with it eventually.